Website personalization course

 As you can see, there are many use cases for personalized messages during different stages of the user journey.
 In the next module, I’ll show you how to create personalized messages that your visitors will love—and that generate amazing conversion rates.
 I’ll see you there!

 Hey, it’s Csaba, and welcome to the third module.
 Over the next few lessons, we’ll go over how to create and set up winning personalized messages.
 In this first lesson, we’ll look at all the different message formats you can choose from.
 Let’s get right into it!

 You can deliver personalized messages on your website in many ways.
 Each message format has its own advantages and disadvantages.

 So why shouldn’t you use overlays to deliver all your messages?
-You guessed it: because they’re also more intrusive, and overdoing it with them will result in a frustrating user experience.
+You guessed it: because they’re also more intrusive, and overdoing them will result in a frustrating user experience.